 The appearance for bar count numbers that appear due to the specified interval (Number every n bars), i.e. whether they should be parenthesized, now take precedence over the options for the appearance of the bar count at the end of the system and at the end of the region.
-If a bar would be numbered naturally due to its interval from the start of the region, the Appearance of bar count option always takes precedence; only if the bar would not naturally show a number will the options for the appearance of the bar count at the end of the system or the end of the region be applied.
+If a bar would be numbered naturally due to its interval from the start of the region, the Appearance of bar count option always takes precedence; only if the bar would not naturally show a number will the options for the appearance of the bar count at the end of the region be applied.
 The Properties now always act as overrides, as expected.